 Capacity is a visualization of all the billable and non-billable projects your users worked on, against their total weekly capacity.

-Note: Limited users do not have access to the People page.
+Note: Employee-level users do not have access to the People page.

 Customize the Capacity feature